-Chromatin immunoprecipitation sequencing (ChIP-seq) has been widely used in the last few years to precisely locate histone modifications and TF binding in the genome.
+Chromatin immunoprecipitation sequencing (ChIP-seq) has been widely used to precisely locate histone modifications and TF binding in the genome.
 This technique assays protein-DNA binding in vivo using Abs that specifically recognise histone modifications or TF after DNA-protein cross-linking and sonication.
 Following immunoprecipitation of the desired DNA-protein complexes with the appropriate Ab, the cross-linking is reversed and the proteins digested prior to DNA library preparation and sequencing (Solomon et al. 1988; Barski et al. 2007; Johnson et al. 2007).
 ChIP-seq has been used to analyse a wide range of histone modifications and TF binding in different cell lines, primary cells and tissues (ENCODE2012; Bernstein and Nature 2010; Adams et al. 2012).
 Similarly to the first generation of chromatin accessibility techniques, ChIP-seq requires at least between 5 to 10 million cells per experiment, restricting its application to the availability of biological material.
 In order to overcome this limitation, a wide range of protocols have been developed, of which ChIPmentation (ChIPm) stands out as the simplest and most cost-effective method, only requiring 10,000 and 100,000 cells to assay histone modifications or TF binding, respectively (Schmidl2015).
 ChIPm involves the use of the Tn5 transposase to simultaneously fragment and add adapters to the immunoprecipitated DNA, accelerating library preparation and increasing the sensitivity of the results.

 DNA methylation